predictionmachines/Filzbach/README.md

 #Filzbach

-_Fit complex models to hetereogenous data: Bayesian and likelihood analysis made easy_
+_Fit complex models to heterogeneous data: Bayesian and likelihood analysis made easy_

 Filzbach is a flexible, fast, robust, parameter estimation engine that allows you to parameterize arbitrary, non-linear models,